Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Steady State FEA Settings

-You can customize the finite element seepage analysis parameters by selecting the Steady State FEA Settings Ellipsis icon button or the Advanced Advanced icon button on the Groundwater Project Settings page.
-You will see dialogs which allow you to edit the settings described below.
+You can customize the finite element seepage analysis parameters under the Steady State FEA Settings section on the Groundwater Project Settings page.

 Tolerance